sribalaji-16/Hardware101/Installation.md

 Refer the [tutorial video](https://www.youtube.com/watch?v=fBFn32Al0yw) for further installation

-Remember dont leave any steps and any mistakes while downloading which may leads to error while working on with it!!!
+Remember dont leave any steps and make any mistakes while downloading which may leads to error while working on with it!!!